Condolden

-Condolden is a hill in north Cornwall, England, UK.
+Condolden (Goondollven) is a hill in north Cornwall, England, UK.
 The summit is 308 m above ordnance datum.

 Condolden is 2 mi southeast of Tintagel village and is on the eastern border of Tintagel civil parish between Waterpit Down (to the east) and Penpethy (to the west).
 It is the highest point in the parish.

 The largest of the Bronze Age barrows in Tintagel is at Condolden (another is at Menadue).
 On the edges of the hill are (from the north) Halgabron, Trenale, Downrow, Truas, Menadue and Trewarmett.
 Near Trenale was the Iron Age fort of Trenale Bury which was ploughed up during the Second World War.
 The barrow has not been excavated and is topped by an Ordnance Survey triangulation point (or "trig").
 The land is used for arable farming.